 Among other things, I have found that most of my clients will immediately benefit from learning meridian tapping techniques, self hypnosis, a progressive muscle relaxation and mindfulness meditation techniques, all of which I generally teach in a first sleep improvement session.

-SLC and Ogden Hypnosis Expert William Wood teaches clients how to sleep better in his two Utah offices.
-He also consults with clients via Skype and the telephone throughout North America.
-You can contact his office at 1-888-479-4421 or by filling out the contact form below.
+William Wood teaches clients how to sleep better in his Ogden office.
+He also consults with clients via Skype and the telephone throughout the world.
+You can contact his office at 801-203-3405.

 Image © Alexandra Gl – Fotolia.com